Thanks for the Memory (Wham Bam Thank You Mam): Release

 "Thanks for the Memory" was released on 7" vinyl by Polydor Records in the UK, Ireland, across Europe, Scandinavia, Yugoslavia, South Africa, Australia, New Zealand and Japan.
 The B-side, "Raining in My Champagne", was exclusive to the single and would later appear on the band's 2007 compilation B-Sides.
 Although the song was a non-album single elsewhere, it was included on the United States Warner Bros.
 Records release of Slade in Flame in 1975.
+In 1975, a 7" flexi-disc was released in the UK by Smiths Crisps as part of their "Chart Busters" series.
+"Far Far Away" was the A-side, with "Thanks for the Memory (Wham Bam Thank You Mam)" as the B-side.

 Promotion

 A music video was filmed to promote the single, which was directed by either Gavrik Lasey or Richard Loncraine.
 The video featured the band performing the song with Holder wearing a red and yellow-spotted jacket and large kipper tie, with guitarist Dave Hill in black studded cowboy-type gear.
 In the UK, the band performed the song on the music show Top of the Pops and the children's show Shang-a-Lang.